mrcyberfighter/ScreenLocker/README.rst

   If you want to remove **ScreenLocker** from your system.

-  Run the desintallation script: uninstall.sh as root:
+  Run the uninstallation script: uninstall.sh as root:

   ..